Toggle menu

 Ecology and Biodiversity Team

-West Lothian Council has a new Ecology and Biodiversity Team to help the council locally address the global biodiversity crisis.
-This team is responsible for creating and delivering policy and plans relating to biodiversity and climate change, implementing biodiversity enhancement projects, facilitating community engagement and inputting into the council's planning process - ensuring that biodiversity is taken into account, from the overall Local Development Plan to individual planning applications.
+West Lothian Council has an Ecology and Biodiversity Team to help the council locally address the global nature crisis.
+This team is responsible for creating and delivering policy and plans relating to biodiversity and climate change, implementing biodiversity enhancement projects, facilitating community engagement and inputting into the council's planning process - ensuring that biodiversity is taken into account, from the strategic Local Development Plan to individual planning applications.

 The Ecology and Biodiversity team can be contacted at Ecology&Biodiversity@westlothian.gov.uk (opens new window)